reactjs/react.dev/content/docs/hooks-effect.md

 ### Explanation: Why Effects Run on Each Update

-If you're used to classes, you might be wondering why the effect cleanup phase happens after every re-render, and not just once during unmounting.
+If you're used to classes, you might be wondering why the effect cleanup phase happens before every re-render, and not just once during unmounting.
 Let's look at a practical example to see why this design helps us create components with fewer bugs.

 [Earlier on this page](#example-using-classes-1), we introduced an example `FriendStatus` component that displays whether a friend is online or not.
 Our class reads `friend.id` from `this.props`, subscribes to the friend status after the component mounts, and unsubscribes during unmounting: